 WWT London Wetland Centre is a wonderful place for a day out in London with over 105 acres of nature reserve to explore and outdoor activities for kids.
-It is a peaceful oasis in the city with beautiful scenery, popular with birdwatchers, photographers and families.
 In this guide to visiting the London Wetland Centre Barnes, I will be sharing our experiences and photos from family days out in all seasons through the years.

 The Wildfowl & Wetlands Trust (WWT) is a conservation charity that saves wetlands in the UK and around the world.
 WWT has 9 Wetland Centres in the UK and manages 3,000 hectares of prime wetland habitat, much of it designated as nationally or internationally important to wildlife.